sealingtech/EDCOP-MOLOCH/README.md

 		* [Performance](#performance)
 		* [Environment Variables](#environment-variables)
 		* [Resource Limits](#resource-limits)

 # Configuration Guide

 Within this configuration guide, you will find instructions for modifying Moloch's helm chart.
 All changes should be made in the *values.yaml* file.
 Please share any bugs or feature requests via GitHub issues.

 ## Image Repository

 By default, the image is pulled from Docker's Hub, which is a customized Moloch image with the ability to specify viewer/capture only nodes.
 This value should not be changed because the configuration depends on the environment variables specified in the yamls.

 ```
 images:
-  moloch: miked235/moloch
+  moloch: gcr.io/edcop-dev/mike-moloch:5
+  runner: gcr.io/edcop-public/runner:8
 ```

 ## Networks

 Moloch only uses 2 interfaces because it can only be deployed in passive mode to record traffic.
 By default, these interfaces are named *calico* and *passive*.

 ```
 networks:
   overlay: calico
   passive: passive
 ```

 To find the names of your networks, use the following command:

 ```
 # kubectl get networks
 NAME		AGE